rakuri255/Ultrastar_txt_documentation/README.md

 ### ENCODING

+:warning: Deprecated: The games should be able to detect the encoding themselves.

+For Vocaluxe there is a updated version that can detect the encoding itself.
+[Vocaluxe fork by flokuep](https://github.com/flokuep/Vocaluxe)
 Specifies the character encoding used in the txt file.
 This attribute can be used to ensure that special characters are displayed correctly.

 ```